**SPOILERS** Ahead for the series finale of Black Lightning.

 It’s Not Over, Show Up Even Still

 Many of us ought to show further support for the series, at least those of us who really loved it and didn’t want to see it end, by talking about it, and purchasing the seasons, including this final season when it becomes available.
-While it is a joy that DC’s Naomi and an All-American spin-off are coming to the CW, them passing on Painkiller despite a solid premise and cast as well as no more Black Lightning might lead the wrong person to think that there’s some quota: no more than two Black shows on the CW at a time.
+While it is a joy that DC’s Naomi and an All-American spin-off are coming to the CW, their passing on Painkiller despite a solid premise and cast as well as no more Black Lightning might lead the wrong person to think that there’s some quota: no more than two Black shows on the CW at a time.